 to scream" — from "Medusa", Reduction Fired

 This is why the world needs empowerment, kindness, and accountability.
 Feminism gives you both.
-Victims and Survivors of sexual violence are humans from whom the autonomy of their own body is snached away.
-For their attackers it is a power move, in that moment the attackers don’t see them as humans.
-And then whatever is left is picked away and stripped down by the society.
+Victims and Survivors of sexual violence are humans from whom the autonomy of their own bodies is snatched away.
+For their attackers, it is a power move, in that moment the attackers don’t see them as humans.
+And then whatever is left is picked away and stripped down by society.
 Vulture culture.
-Atleast vultures only eat the dead.
-Here we rip apart the living and constantly revictimize them by our apathy.
+At least vultures only eat the dead.
+Here we rip apart the living and constantly revictimize them with our apathy.

-Rape is 100% power play, and ego satisfaction along with the belief of the male perpetuators that women are less human than men.
-It is the rapists attempt to individually show women their place.
+Rape is 100% power play and ego satisfaction along with the belief of the male perpetrators that women are less human than men.
+It is the rapist’s attempt to individually show women their place.
 By violating and dehumanizing one woman, they believe that they have violated and dehumanized womenkind as a whole.
 Rape is their symbolic physical attempt to establish their authority as men.

-Completly Dismissing and disregarding another’s consent, feelings, autonomy, comfort and boundaries
+Completely Dismissing and disregarding another’s consent, feelings, autonomy, comfort, and boundaries

-Let me emphasize of this very important thing — Rapists just rape, because they want to, because they think that they can get away with it.
-They do it because they think they aren’t doing anything wrong, that their victims aren’t humans beings but mere opportunities that they need to grab and have their way with.
+Let me emphasize this very important thing — Rapists just rape because they want to because they think that they can get away with it.
+They do it because they think they aren’t doing anything wrong, that their victims aren’t human beings but mere opportunities that they need to grab and have their way with.
 They do it so they can tick that off their bucket list of things they want to try.
 They do it because they do not see women as beings worthy of being treated with respect and dignity.
 They do it because for them it isn’t about abusing and humiliating one woman, but womenkind as a whole.
 They do it because of the power rush they feel by asserting control over their victims.
-They do it because they think that any woman who isn’t their mother, daughter or sister, are walking dick boxes.
+They do it because they think that any woman who isn’t their mother, daughter, or sister, is a walking dick box.
 They do it to their own blood because their own perverted need comes first.
-Rapists rape because they are rapists, rape apologists, misogynist and have zero clue or care about consent or the trauma that follows their victims.
+Rapists rape because they are rapists, rape apologists, misogynists, and have zero clue or care about consent or the trauma that follows their victims.

 Women are in danger the moment they are conceived: of gender selection.
 When they are born: of female infanticide.
-When they are growing up: relentless gender norm conditioning, misogyny, and abuse — emotional, mental, financial, physical and sexual violence.
-Through out a woman’s life, as a little girl, to a teenager, to an adult — they are told what to do, and what not to.
+When they are growing up: relentless gender norm conditioning, misogyny, and abuse — emotional, mental, financial, physical, and sexual violence.
+Throughout a woman’s life, from a little girl to a teenager, to an adult — they are told what to do, and what not to do.
 Told to please society, to please the men, and to prevent sexual violence from happening to them.
-Men however, even as young boys growing aren’t taught to respect boundaries, accept rejections, practice consent, treat women with dignity and to not rape.
+Men, however, even as young boys growing up, aren’t taught to respect boundaries, accept rejections, practice consent, treat women with dignity, and not rape.
 This is practically women being taught how not to be raped, so that some other woman who doesn’t follow these rules, is raped instead of them!
 Which is so fucked up!!
 And even then women get raped regardless.
 Because again —Rape happens because of rapists.
-For the perpetuators it is less about sexual fulfillment, and more about dehumanizing the victim.
-And the most raw and scary part of this is that the only reason a lot of men haven’t participated in this crime is not because committing sexual violence is wrong, or that they respect women…but because their fear getting caught.
+For the perpetrators, it is less about sexual fulfillment and more about dehumanizing the victim.
+And the rawest and scary part of this is that the only reason a lot of men haven’t participated in this crime is not that committing sexual violence is wrong, or because they respect women…but because of their fear of getting caught.

-That is a mindset we all are and should be relentlessly fighting to dismantle.
+That is a mindset we must relentlessly fight to dismantle.
 All of us, together.

-And shame, blame, and accountability for the perpetuators: social, moral, financial and legal.
+And shame, blame, and accountability for the perpetrators: social, moral, financial, and legal.

 "The Gorgon Medusa presents herself to us here and now, requiring us to be fully present, to listen deeply—past the noise of accumulated judgments—to the Ancient Wisdom that is our true inheritance.
 As the Great Awakener, She reminds us of our mortality and encourages us to reclaim whatever has been silenced or diminished within us while we are privileged to be alive.
 We are admonished to have the courage to act and speak what is true, to trust ourselves to hold her gaze and know we will not be turned to stone." — Joan Marler, Re-visioning Medusa: from Monster to Divine Wisdom

-And so the survivors keep fighting this endless battle against the mosters that now only remain the their memories, persistently haunting their dreams, sometimes still feeling the disgusting touches on their skin.
+So, the survivors keep fighting this endless battle against the monsters that now only remain their memories, persistently haunting their dreams, sometimes still feeling the disgusting touches on their skin.
 Yet still fighting to heal, and hoping to feel normal again.
 One day it will feel okay again.
 Whatever that means.
 But nevertheless persevering.
-And we ought to recognize this invisible battle, and ensure that at the end of the day we are turning monsters into stone: together, united in humanity, kindness and love.
+We ought to recognize this invisible battle, and ensure that at the end of the day we are turning monsters into stone: together, united in humanity, kindness, and love.

 WE ARE RECLAIMING MEDUSA.
 REHUMANIZING THE DEHUMANIZED.